Dates

 Lighting design James F. Ingalls

-Video design Bowie Verschuuren
+Video design Bowie Verschuuren and Amos Mulder

-Musical adaptations Koen Kessels and Olga Khoziainova
+Musical adaptation Koen Kessels and Olga Khoziainova

 Musical accompaniment Dutch Ballet Orchestra conducted by Koen Kessels (until 5 April) or Alexei Baklan (from 8 April)